JayabharathP/aws-associate-2018/aws-faq.md

 ### VPC points to remember

+* There can only be 5 VPCs per REGION
 * Block IP Address using NACL.
 * When creating a NAT instance, Disable Source/Destination check on the instance
 * NAT instances must be in a public subnet.